canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-explanation/security-overview.rst

 Defense against known vulnerabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To defend against known vulnerabilities (`CVEs`_), you need to monitor them and patch them with security updates.
 Each LTS release of Ubuntu includes five years of security updates for the ~2300 packages available in the main repository.
-With `Expanded Security Maintenance (ESM)`_, which is available as part of Ubuntu Pro, this expands to up to 12 years and includes an additional ~34000 packages from the universe repository.
+With `Expanded Security Maintenance (ESM)`_, which is available as part of Ubuntu Pro, this expands to 10 years and includes an additional 40,000+ packages from the universe repository.
+The Legacy add-on extends ESM by a further five years, for up to 15 years total.

 Ubuntu Pro also supports `Kernel Livepatch`_, a feature that allows patching of high and critical kernel vulnerabilities at run-time, without requiring an immediate reboot.
 This allows one to remain secure while deferring unplanned reboots for up to a year.